theosanderson/ppx_version_comparator/README.md

 - Metadata diff auto-selects word-level diffs for single-line values and line-level diffs for multi-line text, with pretty-printed JSON for objects.
 - ESLint is referenced in scripts but may require local setup to run successfully.

-## License

-Proprietary or per-repo settings as applicable.